-From 1970-1990, my family spent alternate summers in Yugoslavia, mainly visiting my paternal grandmother’s farm in rural Serbia, but also splitting time between Belgrade and our favorite town on the Dalmatian coast, Cavtat.
-Though we all continue to make regular trips to visit my father’s birthplace, my siblings and I have not returned to Croatia since the Balkan wars of the 1990s; it’s a dream of mine that we’ll do so together one day.
+From 1970-1990, my family spent alternate summers in Yugoslavia, mostly visiting my paternal grandmother’s farm in rural Serbia, but also splitting time between the capital, Belgrade, and our favorite town on the Dalmatian coast, Cavtat.
+In 2018, I made my way back to Croatia for the first time since the wars of the ‘90s.

-After high school in DC, I got my BA at McGill University (Montreal), spent a year back home waiting tables and working in politics, and then moved to the UK for a two-year graduate program in English Studies at Oxford.
-In 1994, I returned to the US to pursue a MA in something called Modern Studies, as well as a PhD in English.
+After high school in DC, I got my BA at McGill University, spent a year back home waiting tables and working in politics, and then moved to the UK for a two-year graduate program in English Studies at Oxford.
+In 1994, I returned to the US to pursue a MA in something called Modern Studies, as well as a PhD in English, at the University of Virginia.
 My dissertation explored the relationship between notions of civility and national identity in English fiction.
-As a graduate instructor and postdoctoral fellow at the University of Virginia, I taught classes in academic writing, modern & contemporary literature, and the development of the novel in English.
+(Though it’s not obvious from the immediate subject matter, my interest in nationalism—so central to the breakup of Yugoslavia—was one of the roots of this project.)
+As a graduate instructor and postdoctoral fellow at UVA, I taught classes in academic writing, modern and contemporary literature, and the development of the novel in English.
 From 2004-2010, I was on the faculty of the Jepson School of Leadership Studies at the University of Richmond, where I taught a variety of interdisciplinary liberal arts courses, from Critical Thinking to Anglo-American Women’s Movements.

-I’m currently on an indefinite hiatus from teaching, watching lots of tennis, occasionally writing about the sport, and working on a book about my family’s experience with war in Yugoslavia.
+I’m currently on an indefinite hiatus from teaching, watching lots of tennis, occasionally writing about the sport, and gathering the resources—as much emotional as practical—to write a book about my family’s experience with war in Yugoslavia.